 Which external datasets are there links to?

 What other formats of data are available for BNB?

 Other than the Linked Open BNB, users can choose from the following free options:

 Do you provide other datasets than the BNB?

 Yes.
-Journal articles in .csv in specific subject areas are also available.
-Sample data is available here.
+Datasets in .csv in specific subject areas are also available.
+See here.

 How can I get more information about your data services?